Shelby219/Taskio_gamified_task_app/README.md

 - Google Docs
 - Figma

-### Challenges
+### Resolved Challenges

 - Setting up a remember me with passport-remember-me.
-- The processing of DELETE and PUT routes.
+- The processing of DELETE and PUT requests with PUG.
 - Updating task and user was wiping data all the data.
-- Not going overboard with too many features we wanted in the short time.
+- Keeping features and functions in a simple and clear MVP given the short timeframe.

 ### Planning